Programs / Life Savers

 Kelly Boeh shares her perspective as a donor mother.
 Her daughter Hillary died at the age of five and became an organ donor.
 Kelly’s strong passion for organ donation is apparent when she shares her story.

 Curtisha Anderson provides firsthand knowledge to high school students about organ, eye and tissue donation.
 Diagnosed at the age of 14 with Lupus and on dialysis in high school her story brings the power of donation front and center.

 Suzy Ward shares her story of how her uncle received a life-saving heart transplant.
-Suzy represents Gift of Life in St. Louis as she begins to develop the Life Savers classroom program on the other side of the state.
+Thanks to the generous support of Mid America Transplant Foundation, Suzy represents Gift of Life in St. Louis as a Life Savers educator.

 If you have other questions regarding the Life Savers program or organ, eye and tissue donation please email: